-Hearing loss can occur over a long period of time making it hard for people to identify it in themselves.
+Hearing loss can occur over a long period of time.
+This makes it hard for people to identify it in themselves.
 Usually friends or family members will be the first to notice a person’s diminished ability to hear.
 Early intervention is the best way to manage a hearing loss.
-If you experience any of the below symptoms personally or recognise them in a loved one, we recommend chatting to a specialist.
+If you experience any of the hearing loss symptoms below personally or recognise them in a loved one, we recommend chatting to a specialist.

 Hearing loss symptoms may include: